 Tabletop Light Fastness Tester TF421

-Tabletop Light Fastness Tester is a powerful Xenon instrument with affordable price for conducting accelerated tests of light fastness and photostability test.
+Tabletop Light Fastness Tester is a powerful Xenon instrument with an affordable price for conducting accelerated tests of light fastness and photostability test.
 TESTEX is an experienced Tabletop Light Fastness Tester manufacturer in the industry and currently sells its products to more than 60 countries and regions worldwide.

-- Record the using time of xenon lamp
+- Record the use time of the xenon lamp.

 - Specimen table with 200 x 280 mm exposure area.

 - Setting and displaying the cumulate light energy and exposure time.